Burford, Burford & surrounding area

 Bedroom One with double bed (4' 6in) wardrobe and chest of drawers, Ensuite Shower Room, with shower, WC and washbasin.

-Bedroom Two with two single beds, which can be clipped together to make a double bed (6ft) if requested.
+Bedroom Two with two single beds, which can be clipped together to make a double bed (6ft) if requested at time of booking.

 Bathroom Two with bath, shower over WC and washbasin.